shashankv02/helm-image-mirror/README.md

+## Helm Images

 This tool takes a yaml formatted config file as input in which user can specify a list of helm repositories, helm charts and docker registries.
-The helm charts will be downloaded, parsed to find all the images mentioned in the charts and the images can be re-tagged and pushed to the specified docker registries
+The helm charts will be downloaded, all the images mentioned in the charts are deduced and the images are re-tagged and pushed to the specified docker registries.

 ## Sample configuration file